cscorley/Kaleidoscope/README.md

 ### Custom assertions

-Despite the numerous predefined assertion classes, it might under certain cicumstances be desirable to execute custom code that represents an assertion.
-This is easily possible by passing a C++ lambda function as an assertion, e.g.
+Despite the numerous predefined assertion classes that come with Kaleidosope-Testing's API, under certain cicumstances it might still be desirable to execute custom code that expresses an assertion.
+This is easily possible by passing a C++ lambda function to the constructor of a special `Custom...Assertion` class, e.g.

 ```cpp
 driver.queuedKeyboardReportAssertions().add(